HermesGermany/galapagos/galapagos_user_guide.md

   You can sort the topics here and search (filter) names, descriptions and owning applications.
 To sort, click on the double arrows next to the column headings.
 To filter, enter a search text in the text box above.

-  If you are "Topic Administrator" for one or more applications (see next section), you can create internal topics of these applications visible with the checkmark "Show internal topics of my applications".
+  If you are already "Topic Administrator" for one or more applications (see next section), you can create internal topics of these applications visible with the checkmark "Show internal topics of my applications".

   To view details about a topic, click on the topic name.
 Here